SypówBorough of Działoszyce, Pińczów District, Świętokrzyskie Voivodship

 “a) A grave where a family of 8 was shot – it’s in a forest which has changed significantly since those events but I think it will be possible to locate the place within 10 metres radius.

-b) An exact place (a forest gorge) as according to a resident’s account, Germans would bring bodies of Jews in lorries by night and bury them.
+b) An exact place (a forest gorge) as according to a resident’s account, the Germans would bring bodies of the Jews in lorries by night and bury them.
 It’s difficult to say how many people.
 From what I remember, there were several lorries.

 c) A family of 3 or 4 – the same resident said he would be able to show the place.

 d) An execution of several people, I don’t remember exactly how many but my grandfather should remember (it’s one place or two.)
-My grandfather told me last year that he would be still able to show the place because as a young boy he was forced by Germans to fill the grave with soil after the execution but he managed to run away.
+My grandfather told me last year that he would be still able to show the place because as a young boy he was forced by the Germans to fill the grave with soil after the execution but he managed to run away.

 e) A well on a private property – a well-known area where the bodies of Jewish or Ukrainian victims were thrown in.
 No one knows how many exactly but according to my grandfather and a resident’s account, there were many of them.”
 (A quote from an email sent to the Rabbinic Commission on 29 March 2016.)